HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

   )
 }}

-We observed that the MIME type `application/wasm` is used in 293,470 requests on desktop clients and 301,127 requests on mobile clients.

-Some requests lacked a `Content-Type` header, and some had incorrect MIME types, such as `text/html` or `text/plain`.
-These account for 3.2% and 2.4% of requests, respectively.
-Compared to 2021, these percentages have dropped significantly, indicating increased awareness in setting the correct MIME type for Wasm applications.
+The standard `application/wasm` MIME type was identified in 293,470 desktop and 301,127 mobile requests.
+Instances of missing or incorrect MIME types (such as `text/html` or `text/plain`) were low, affecting 3.2% of desktop and 2.4% of mobile requests.
+These represent a significant decline compared to 2021, indicating improved awareness and adherence to proper server configuration.

 ### Module size

-The smallest WebAssembly modules are likely used for specific functions, such as "Micro-Utility" like _Base64 Encoder/Decoder_ or a _CRC32 Checksum_ utility—These are typically used for performance-critical calculations or polyfills where JavaScript might be too slow or lack the specific precision needed.

-Larger modules are probably full applications compiled to WebAssembly.
-These are massive modules where an entire desktop-grade codebase (often millions of lines of C++ or Rust) is compiled to run in the browser.
-For example, Adobe Photoshop Web, AutoCAD, and Google Earth.
-Large modules  handle complex image rendering, layer management, and 3D engine calculations directly on the client side browser.

-Small modules of WebAssembly often found using AssemblyScript or Rust and Large modules of WebAssembly often found using languages like C++ or C# (.net).
-You can get more details on the Wasm Language Usage section.

 {{ figure_markup(
   image="raw-response-sizes.png",